BYUI-ECEN-361/ECEN-361-STM32-Lab-07-ADC-DAC-DMA/Documentation/Assignment.md

   d.
 Repeat

     Write a procedure of the non-DMA version of the wave generator and see how fast you can make the frequency.
-Comments about it:
+Share comments about it:

   <mark>[*answer here*]</mark>